ex4dev/fetchquest/backend/README.md

 Authorization: Bearer <google-token-here>
 ```

-To fetch the user's information, make a POST request to `/me`.
+To fetch the user's information, make a GET request to `/me`.
 This will return a JSON object that looks something like this:

 ```json
 {